spirali/elsie/docs/cookbook/lists.md

 ```

 If that's still too unwieldy, you can for example put your individual lines into a Python `list`
-and write a function that will render it as a set of lines with bullet points using `list_item`.
+and write a function that will render it as a set of lines with bullet points using the `list_item`
+function.